NRCHKB/NRCHKB.github.io/content/wiki/service/faucet/index.md

 ## Basic principle

-This is example of a faucet item with heater and multiple valves.
+This is example of a faucet item with single valve.

 ![Basic Principle](faucet_single_valve_example.png)